Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 If you choose to use a box dye rather than a salon dye, the developer will already be included in the right amount, but these products tend to result in a color that doesn't last as long before fading sets in.
 They also offer fewer choices of shades to individualize your style so there is a trade-off to the ease of use.

 You should choose the product that best meets your needs while understanding the positives and negatives to both.
+You can still choose to use an applicator bottle with salon dye if that's one of the factors in your decision.

 The volume of developer you use should be 10 vol for permanent color or 5–7 vol for demi-permanent colors.
 If you're covering grey hair, this is a bit of a special situation where you will get better results by using 20 vol developer as a higher developer volume helps to force more color deposition.